Candle Care Basics

 Keep the wick trimmed.

 Trim the wick to keep it burning clean (less smoke and soot).
 It also helps your candle burn more efficiently so your candle is not wasted with a huge flame.
-It may look too short, but trimming your wooden wick to 1/8 of an inch is ideal.
-Once your candle has come to room temperature simply break the black tip off with your fingers or trim it with wick trimmers (or even a nail trimmer).
+It may look too short but trimming your wooden wick to 1/8 of an inch is ideal.
+Once your candle has come to room temperature use a wick trimmer or even your fingers to break the black tip off the burnt end.
+Wick trimmers are specially designed to reach into your vessel and cut wooden wicks better than regular scissors.
+It is worth investing in a pair if you regularly burn candles.

 Proper storage is important.

 Keep your candle out of direct sunlight to prevent discoloration or fragrance fading.
 Candles are also sensitive to extreme temperatures.
-Case in point, we carelessly lit a candle in the snow and set it on the ledge of a hot tub.
-It popped and the glass jar cracked. #whatwerewethinking Also be aware that a candle will melt if left in the heat too long (i.e. hot car, hot porch, etc.).
+Be aware that a candle may melt if left in the heat too long (i.e. hot car, hot porch, etc.).

 Follow us on Facebook and Instagram: @amluxecandles